 Receive selected content straight into your inbox.

 Way back in 2015, the China-Africa Research Initiative (CARI) at John Hopkins University had clearly warned that 17 African nations were already on the path of being unable to pay off their Chinese loans.
-However, this never stopped African countries borrowing from China, largely because Beijing lends money with few strings attached.
-The consequences will be significant to Africa.
-As per a report by Moody’s, sub-Saharan countries are at serious risk of surrendering national assets to Beijing.
+However, this never stopped African countries from borrowing Chinese money, largely because Beijing lends money with few strings attached.
+The consequences will be significant for the continent.
+According to a report by Moody, sub-Saharan countries are at serious risk of surrendering national assets to Beijing.

 “Countries rich in natural resources, like Angola, Zambia, and the Republic of the Congo, or with strategically important infrastructure like ports or railways, such as Kenya, are most vulnerable to the risk of losing control over important assets in negotiations with Chinese creditors.
 Even if debt restructuring alleviates immediate liquidity pressure, the loss of natural resources revenue or other assets is credit negative,” the report states (The South African).